 I hate to admit it, but I never thought about the inability to secure feminine sanitary products when homeless or below the poverty line.
 She told me she was staying at a shelter at night, but even the shelter didn't have any tampons or pads.
 Needless to say, I bought as many boxes of products that she could comfortably carry in her cart.

-Support the Girls is a DC-based organization that started when founder Dana Marlowe dropped a considerable amount of weight.
+I Support the Girls is a DC-based organization that started when founder Dana Marlowe changed clothing size.
 She suddenly ended up with a bunch of perfectly good bras that were no longer the correct size.
 When getting herself fitted for new bras at a lingerie boutique, she asked the sales clerk what to do with her old bras.
 The sales clerk informed her that homeless women in DC (and everywhere) are in desperate need of bras, as people often donate clothes and shoes but not underpinnings.
 Marlowe then read this piece on DCist about the homeless need for feminine hygiene products as well as bras and knew she had to help.
 With that, Support the Girls was born.

 “One shouldn’t have to weigh the value of a sandwich over a maxi pad.”

-Support the Girls accepts donations of new or used bras and new sealed packages of tampons and maxi pads (or sealed individual products in a taped-up box) to donate to homeless women.
+I Support the Girls accepts donations of new or used bras and new sealed packages of tampons and maxi pads (or sealed individual products in a taped-up box) to donate to homeless women.
 Any bra of any size and need is accepted as long as it is in working order.
-Any type of feminine sanitary products are accepted, though the greatest need is for overnight pads with wings.
+Any type of feminine sanitary product is accepted, though the greatest need is for overnight pads with wings.
 All donations are given to Thrive DC.

 Founded in 1979 to serve dinner to homeless women, Thrive DC has grown to be a comprehensive, professionally staffed, bilingual organization serving more than 2,000 men, women, and children each year.
 Thrive DC is a safety net for people experiencing homelessness, unemployment, housing instability, and food insecurity.
 With their help, Thrive DC clients take the first steps toward independence and self-sufficiency.

-If you live in the DC area, click here to learn how to donate bras and feminine sanitary products to Support the Girls.
+Click here to learn how to donate bras and feminine sanitary products to I Support the Girls.

-Some other organizations in the US, Canada, and other parts of the globe who collect donations of bras and feminine sanitary products:
+Some other organizations in the US, Canada, and other parts of the globe that collect donations of bras and feminine sanitary products: